 Jeremy Hunsinger holds a Ph.D. in Science and Technology Studies from Virginia Tech.
-He is an Assistant Professor in Communication Studies at Wilfrid Laurier University.Â Â His research agenda analyzes the transformations of knowledge in the modes of production in the information age.
-His current research project examines innovation, expertise, knowledge production and distributions in hacklabs and hackerspaces.
-At Virginia Tech, he was one of the founders of the Center for Digital Discourse and Culture and a 2006 Scholar Fellow.
+He is an Associate Professor in Communication Studies at Wilfrid Laurier University.Â Â His research agenda analyzes the transformations of knowledge in the modes of production in the information age. Â At VirginiaÂ Tech, he was one of the founders of the Center for Digital Discourse and Culture and a 2006 Scholar Fellow.
 He attended the OxfordÂ Internet Institute’s 2004 Summer Doctoral Programme and was an instructor there in 2009 and 2011.
 He was Graduate Fellow of the NSF Workshop on Values in InformationÂ Systems Design in 2005 and 2010.
 He was an Ethics Fellow at the Center for Information Policy Research at the University of Wisconsin, Milwaukee inÂ 2007-2010.
 He was co-editor of the journal Learning Inquiry and has published in FastCapitalism, The Information Society, Social Epistemology and other leading academic journals.
-He recently also co-edited a special issue on Learning and Research in Virtual Worlds for Learning, Media, & Technology.
-He co-edited the International Handbook of Virtual Learning Environments and the International Handbook of Internet Research and has edited or contributed to several other volumes.
+He recently also co-edited a special issue on Hackerspaces for New Media & Society. Â Currently he is working on projects about virtual reality, cyberinfrastructure careers, internet research, video games, and hackerspaces, as befitting the title of he not oft-updated blog, too many topics, too little time.